-- Khakis (no cargo pockets) or tan dress slacks - Conservative brown or black belt - Maroon polo shirt (tucked in).
-Conservative logo allowed on shirt. - Business casual shoes (athletic shoes not permitted) - Book bag/back pack (solid black, brown, gray, or dark blue back packs may be worn with any uniform combination) Backpacks will not have ornamentation, high-gloss, designs, or hanging/dangling objects.
+- Khakis (no cargo pockets) or tan dress slacks - Conservative brown or black belt - Business casual button down shirt or polo shirt (tucked in).
+Conservative logo allowed on shirt. - Business casual shoes (athletic shoes not permitted) - Book bag/back pack (black back packs may be worn with any uniform combination.
+Only solid-color black backpacks will be worn with blues uniform combinations.
+Occupational Camouflage Patterned (OCP) back packs, solid Tan and solid Coyote Brown may be worn with the OCP.
 Small logos, less than 2" square, are authorized). - Pens/pencils and a notebook